-Some weeks are more hectic than others, and it’s crucial that on those busy weeks you take time to recharge even if it’s only five minutes a day!
+Some weeks are more hectic than others, and it’s crucial that on those busy weeks take care of yourself and take time to recharge even if it’s only possible for five minutes a day!
 It’s surprising just how little time it takes to reset your focus.

 You may like to schedule a few minutes per day, then, a more significant amount of time weekly or monthly if childcare allows, how much or how little you feel you can devote, is up to you, as long as you are doing some self-care practices.